 How we collect information from you

-We’ll collect your personal information from you directly whenever we can, for example when you fill out a form with us, when you’ve given us a call, used our websites (including via cookies) or mobile applications or dropped into one of our branches.
+We’ll collect your personal information from you directly whenever we can, for example when you fill out a form with us, when you’ve given us a call, used our websites (including via cookies) or mobile applications (including collection of information about your use of technology when you access these services, such as location data and information about how you use your devices) or dropped into one of our branches.
 (See our Cookies Policy www.nab.com.au/cookies for more information).
 Sometimes we collect your personal information from third parties.
 You may not be aware that we have done so.
 If we collect information that can be used to identify you, we will take reasonable steps to notify you of that collection.

 How we collect your information from other sources

 Sometimes we collect information about you from other sources.
 We may collect information about you that is publicly available (for example from public registers or social media), or made available by third parties.
 We do this where:

 - we distribute or arrange products on behalf of others, including our business partners;

 - we can’t get hold of you and need to update your contact details;